isc-projects/kea/doc/sphinx/kea-messages.rst

     enabling listening on all interfaces

 Logged at debug log level 40.
-A debug message issued when the server is being configured to listen on all interfaces.
+This debug message is issued when the server is being configured to listen on all interfaces.

 DHCPSRV_CFGMGR_CFG_DHCP_DDNS